 - the analysis of data including entry profiles, Foundation Stage Profile scores, reading ages, other whole-school pupil progress data - classroom-based assessment and monitoring arrangements.
 (Cycle of planning, action and review.) - following up parental concerns - tracking individual children's progress over time, - liaison with feeder nurseries on transfer - information from previous schools - information from other services - maintaining a provision map for pupils receiving additional SEND Support from the school's devolved budget or in receipt of High Needs funding.
-This provision map is updated termly through meetings between the teachers and SENDCO. - Undertaking, when necessary, a more in-depth individual assessment this may include a range of commercially available assessments, carefully chosen to deliver appropriate, useful information on a pupil's needs.
-It may include a bilingual assessment where English is not the first language. - Involving an external agency where it is suspected that a special educational need is significant.
+This provision map is updated termly through meetings between the teachers and SENDCO. - Undertaking, when necessary, a more in-depth individual assessment this may include a range of commercially available assessments, carefully chosen to deliver appropriate, useful information on a pupil's needs. - Involving an external agency where it is suspected that a special educational need is significant.